barriosnahuel/uppercase/README.md

 # Uppercase

-This extension has one simple feature: it transform to uppercase the first letter of the message you're writing.
+This extension has one simple feature: it transforms to uppercase the first letter of the message you're writing.
 This is useful to simulate that you're on your phone instead of your computer.

 ## Project status